thepowerfuldeez/tacotron2_improved/README.md

 PyTorch implementation of [Natural TTS Synthesis By Conditioning Wavenet On Mel Spectrogram Predictions](https://arxiv.org/pdf/1712.05884.pdf).

+## Main improvements over Nvidia repo
+- Fre-GAN vocoder included, this is improved HifiGAN vocoder
+- Dynamic attention, Monotonic, Forced attentions.
+Basically mask loss using diagonal prior + dynamic programming.
+Works a lot better for fine-tuning on noisy / low data regimes.
+- Style features, such as GST (Tacotron-GST paper)
+- Ability to determine and add pauses for dataset, obtained from Montreal Forced Aligner tool
+- Pause predictor using TPSE

 ## Pre-requisites
 Tested on CUDA 11.3 with CUDNN and pytorch 1.8, python 3.8 In this version of tacotron2 many new tweaks are added.